 How Do CBD and THC differ?

-In Australia, CBD and THC differ significantly in their legality, side effects and risks, benefits, and mechanisms of action in the body.
+CBD and THC differ significantly in their legality, side effects and risks, benefits, and product types.

 In Australia, both THC and CBD can be legally purchased for medical purposes.
-Both are available via doctor prescriptions, but CBD can also be purchased without a prescription from 2021.
-THC on the other hand can’t be bought without a prescription.
-This was made possible after the Therapeutic Goods Administration (TGA) rescheduled CBD from a Schedule 4 to Schedule 3 medicine.
-Low-dose CBD can be purchased over the counter in licensed pharmacies however availability can vary.
-High-strength products can also be purchased through the Special Access Scheme in Australia which requires approval to use CBD as part of a pre-approved condition.
+Both are available via doctor’s prescriptions.
+CBD can also be bought without a prescription over-the-counter since the Therapeutic Goods Administration (TGA) rescheduled CBD from a Schedule 4 to Schedule 3 medicine in 2021.
+Restrictions still apply to the strengths of these products, which can contain no more than 150mg of CBD dose per day.
+High-strength CBD products can also be purchased through the Special Access Scheme in Australia, which requires approval to use CBD as part of a pre-approved condition.

-This came after reviews found CBD was well tolerated, therapeutically beneficial and safe to use with very minimal risks at low doses.
-THC on the other hand is still classed as a Schedule 4 drug in Australia.
-It can be prescribed as medical cannabis for certain conditions like chronic pain or insomnia by doctors but is more inaccessible to the average person.
-As THC carries a higher risk of harm, addiction, and side effects, wider availability is unlikely to come anytime soon in Australia.
-CBD on the other hand may well become fully legalized for non-prescription purchases shortly because of its safety profile and non-psychoactivity.
+THC is illegal without a medical prescription and can’t be purchased for recreational use.
+It’s classified as a Schedule 4 drug in Australia.
+Similarly, products with THC, like cannabis flower, can be prescribed for some conditions like chronic pain, insomnia or nausea.
+As THC carries a higher risk of harm, addiction, and side effects, its availability without a prescription is unlikely anytime soon in Australia.
+CBD, on the other hand, may well become fully legalized for non-prescription purchases in the near term because of its safety profile and non-psychoactivity.

-THC has a much greater risk of harm and side effects than CBD.
-This is due to its more powerful effects and direct interactions with neurotransmitter receptors.
-THC’s resulting psychoactivity means it can cause and worsen mental illnesses, plus even cause psychosis in bad cases.
+THC has a much greater risk of severe side effects compared to CBD.
+This is due to its more powerful, direct activation of the brain’s cannabinoid receptors.
+THC’s resulting psychoactivity means it has more significant physical side effects and can exacerbate mental illnesses or trigger psychosis in the worst cases.
 Those with existing mental conditions like anxiety, schizophrenia and bipolar should avoid using it entirely.
 In contrast, CBD has minimal side effects and is safe even at very high dosages.